 2.3.1.
 Self-regulation

 Ideally, the learning environment should support and encourage the student’s motivation.
 When students are in higher education, they should be encouraged to learn how to regulate their own emotions and become self-motivated.
 By regulating their emotions, students can better cope with changes in their environment.
-Instructors might ask students how they’re feeling today on a scale of 1-5 to understand their needs and any accommodations.
+A Universal Design for Learning example includes asking students how they’re feeling today on a scale of 1-5 to understand their needs and any accommodations.

 Postsecondary students frequently learn how to self-regulate by observing their professors.
 Virtual classrooms can encourage this skill by modeling motivation and self-regulation.
 Then, educators can prompt students to use these abilities in real life.
 Instructors should discuss their expectations and help students set personal goals.
 They can support students as they self-assess their abilities and become more aware of their mistakes.
 Over time, students can learn how to develop healthy emotional responses to a variety of events.9